 - Protect the current, most beneficial and popular ACA provisions:

 - Children can remain on their parents’ insurance plans until age 26;

 - No higher premiums or deductibles imposed because of pre-existing conditions;

 - Prohibit imposing annual and lifetime caps on healthcare benefits; and

 - Maintain requirement that all marketplace plans cover basic healthcare services.

 - Secure payment of cost-sharing reductions.
 This should help stabilize the healthcare marketplace by enhancing insurance companies’ confidence in their ability to optimally cover their insured customers’ needs.
 Encouraging insurance companies’ participation in the marketplace will help spur private sector competition as well.

 - Expand Medicare.
 Medicare has proven to be a highly-effective, efficient, and well-liked plan to both consumers and healthcare providers.
 We should allow people under age 65 to buy into Medicare.
-This is especially important in areas of our country, such as most of Arizona, where choice of private insurance carriers is highly limited.
+This true public option is an affordable buy-in, not a handout, and does NOT impact people currently eligible for Medicare.
+Furthermore, allowing people to purchase Medicare does not cost taxpayers a dime.
+This idea is especially important in areas of our country, such as most of Arizona, where choice of private insurance carriers is highly limited.
 Additionally, this helps people nearing retirement while lowering costs for those in the private insurance markets.
 And, it strengthens Medicare’s ability to negotiate lower drug prices for its customers as well as better rates with hospitals and medical practitioners.

 - Drive healthcare coverage competition.
 We must look for innovative ways that have previously not existed, such as competition between the private sector and Medicare.
 This encourages creative solutions for cost containment as well as best practices for better patient outcomes.